- Headache Pain

 8 glasses for a larger framed person.

 Migraine headaches are characterized by moderate to severe throbbing or pounding pain which can vary in location.
 Sometimes the pain is behind or above an eye.
 It can involve both eyes.
 Sometimes the pain is in the back of the head.
 It can expand to involve the entire head at times.
 Bright lights, movement and loud noises aggravate migraine pain.
 Nausea, vomiting, blurred vision or tingling sometimes accompany migraine headache pain.
 It can be difficult to concentrate or process information while having a migraine.
 Sometimes, migraine headaches are hormonally related and occur in sync with a woman’s menstrual cycle.
 Migraines occur when blood vessels in the head expand and the pounding pain is from blood pulsing through the inflamed and pain sensitive vessels.
-Migraine headaches generally respond very well to treatment using the Activator instrument where there is

 "no cracking, popping and twisting of the neck"